bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 )
 ```

-Now the owners of repos A and B are unaware of each other, but repo C, has some targets that depend
+The owners of repos A and B are unaware of each other, but repo C, has some targets that depend on
-on repo A and other targets that depend on repo B. That means that repo C will have to define a
+repo A and other targets that depend on repo B. That means that repo C will have to define a local
-local repo @my_exec_properties which contains a constant MY_DOCKER_FLAGS.
-But it will not be able
+repo @my_exec_properties which contains a constant MY_DOCKER_FLAGS.
+But it will not be able to do so
-to do so in a way that will not break at least one of its dependencies.
+in a way that will not break at least one of its dependencies.

 ### Anti-pattern 2 - Do not populate the exec_properties dict manually.